Skip to content

 3. Choose a region and click Create

-1. Go to Upstash Console and create a new Redis instance
+• Upstash — go to Upstash Console and create a new Redis instance, then copy the REST URL and REST Token

 3. Configure Environment Variables